RedisLabs/redislabs-docs/content/rc/security/database-security/passwords-users-roles.md

 In the **Redis ACLs** tab, you define named *permissions* for specific Redis commands and keys.

 In the **Roles** tab, you create roles.
-Each role consists of a set of permissions for a one or more Redis Cloud databases.
+Each role consists of a set of permissions for one or more Redis Cloud databases.

 Finally, in the **Users** tab, you create users, and you assign each user a role.

-#### OSS Redis ACLs vs. Redis Cloud RBAC
+#### OSS Redis ACLs vs. Redis Enterprise Cloud RBAC

 In open source Redis, you can create users and assign ACLs to them using the `ACL` command.
 However, open source Redis does not support generic roles.

-In Redis Cloud, you configure RBAC using the admin console.
+In Redis Enterprise Cloud, you configure RBAC using the admin console.
 As a result, certain open source Redis ACL subcommands are not available in Redis Cloud.

 Specifically, Redis Cloud databases block the following ACL subcommands: `LOAD`, `SAVE`, `SETUSER`, `DELUSER`, `GENPASS`, and `LOG`.